NonoHh/MyKMeans/README.md

 5. If current score not enough and max time did not achieved : Back to step 2

 ## Parallel Computing Tools
-The program is built in Visual Studio 2017 Professional.
+The project is built in Visual Studio 2017 Professional.
 If you need to recompile, please complete the required configuration of each tool below.

 **OpenMP:**
 Quality Calculations